JuliaJHL/IDS721-Proj2-rust/README.md

 ## Examples
 When you run the project locally, you will enter this page.
 ![login](https://github.com/JuliaJHL/imgs_readme/blob/main/ids721proj2/login.png)
-You can select or enter the features.
+You can select the features of interest.
+Here, I only select 'China' as 'Country of origin' and '11-15 in' as 'Height'.
 ![input](https://github.com/JuliaJHL/imgs_readme/blob/main/ids721proj2/input.png)
 Then click the `submit` button, you will get the recommended results.
 ![result](https://github.com/JuliaJHL/imgs_readme/blob/main/ids721proj2/result.png)